 And then the women you heard from Paula Jones and Kathleen Willie and Dolly Kyle and Juanita Broderick.

-And uh very, very severe statements made about her husband.
+Hillary was silent in all of those instances and very, very severe statements made about her husband.

-And may I add that the Clinton Foundation did take money from Saudi Arabia, the United Arab Emirates and and uh Kuwait and Oman and Qatar and Algeria and Brunei and Saudi Arabia, you know women can't drive and are told how to dress and gays and lesbians are killed.
+And may I add that the Clinton Foundation did take money from Saudi Arabia, the United Arab Emirates, and Kuwait and Oman and Qatar and Algeria and Brunei and Saudi Arabia.

-Women can't travel abroad, they can't work unless they get permission, and uh gays and lesbians are killed and Christians and Jews persecuted.
+And gays and lesbians are killed and Christians and Jews persecuted.

-And in the UAE.
+And in the UAE, well, let's see.

 That's nice.

-And the penal code in the UAE gives uh men the legal right to discipline their wives and their children, including physical violence.
+And the penal code in the UAE gives men the legal right to discipline their wives and their children, including physical violence.

-They don't have the same rights as men to obtain nationality for even their spouses and kids, and there's no laws prohibiting domestic violence, sexual harassment, or marital rape.
+They don't have the same rights as men to obtain nationality for even their spouses and kids.

-Jonathan Gillam is with us.
+Jonathan Gillum is with us.

-I thought the election Was over and you're still litigating.
+I thought the election was over and you're still litigating.

 You don't get to dodge by saying the election is over.

-Hillary's Hillary's release came out yesterday.
+Hillary's release came out yesterday.

 It was incredibly uncomfortable.